Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

+valid in a neighborhood of the closed exterior of the droplet for $\frac{n}{m}=\tau+\Ordo(m^{-1})$, where $\mathcal{Q}_\tau$ is the bounded holomorphic function on $\calS_\tau^c$, with real part equal to $Q$ on the boundary $\partial\mathcal{S}_\tau$, extended analytically across the boundary.
+Using the asymptotics \eqref{eq:BBLM}, they verify Conjecture~\ref{conj:erf} for the given collection of potentials.
+The analysis in \cite{bblm} is based on Riemann-Hilbert problem methods, which are accessible due to a miraculous identity which transforms the Hermitian orthogonality over the plane into bilinear orthogonality relations along curves.
+The latter approach should be compared with the work of Bleher and Kuijlaars \cite{BleherKuijlaars} in the context of a cubic potential.

-At the physical level, it is understood that the asymptotic formula \eqref{eq:BBLM} should hold for more general potentials, namely all those of the form $Q(z)=\frac{1}{2}\lvert z\rvert^2+H(z)$, where $H$ is harmonic in a neighbourhood of the droplet (so called Hele-Shaw potentials) \cite{WZ-conj}.
-What the higher order correction terms should look like appears not to be understood even in this situation.
+At the physical level, it is understood that the asymptotic formula \eqref{eq:BBLM} should hold for the wider class of potentials of the form $Q(z)=\frac{1}{2}\lvert z\rvert^2+H(z)$, where $H$ is harmonic in a neighborhood of the droplet (the so-called Hele-Shaw potentials) \cite{WZ-conj}.
+What the higher order correction terms should look like appears not to be understood even then.

-In another vein, for rather general potentials $Q$, the mean field approximation of the random normal matrix model \cite{ahm2, ahm3} supplies information regarding the individual orthogonal polynomials.
-Indeed, the convergence

-holds as $n,m\to\infty$ with $n=m+\Ordo(1)$, in the sense of weak convergence of measures.
-Here, the left-hand side is interpreted as a probability measure, and the right-hand side denotes harmonic measure of the domain $\widehat{\C}\setminus\calS_1$ evaluated at the point at infinity.
-We observe that harmonic measure is concentrated to the boundary, so that the above convergence can be interpreted as {\em boundary concentration}.
-Within the random normal matrix model, the addition of a new particle has the net effect of adding a term $\lvert P_{n,m}\rvert^2 \e^{-2mQ}$ of highest degree.
-This means that the net effect of adding a particle is felt along the boundary.